bradleyd/swiss_admin/README.md

 1. It offers just the right amount of information about the system/host your are running it on.
 2. Provides a web server for REST calls.
+3. Pretty simple to add new commands
-3. Provides a DRb server to query host for information. (see todo)
+4. Provides a DRb server to query host for information. (see todo)
-4. Everytime you use it puppies and rainbows shoot into the sky.
+5. Everytime you use it puppies and rainbows shoot into the sky.

 There a tons of tools that do similar stuff, but I find them to contain way to much information.
 I do not have the brain capacity to remember all those arguments and parsing features.